NoQuarterTeam/boilerplate-graphql/README.md

 3. `createdb boilerplate` (must have postgres setup locally)
 4. `cd packages/api && yarn watch`
 5. `cd packages/web && yarn dev`
-6. `cd packages/admin && yarn dev`
-7. `cd packages/app && yarn start`
+6. `cd packages/app && yarn start`

 Make sure you have created a .env file with the right values, use .env.example as the template